kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 5. Added validation for credit card, billing and shipping info section in checkout page

+6. Update Cart totals on checkout page: the checkout componenet will subscribe(subscribe to subject in cartservice) to events from CartServcie.
+However, since checkout componenet is instantiated later in the application, it will miss out on previous messages nad thus cart totals will be 0.
+So we neeed to get a replay of the missed messages from subject.
+So we can use ReplaySubject.
+But actually we only need the last event/msg(last computed total of items in cart) and not any msgs before that.
+So we use behaviuor subject. it has a notion of current value and stores the latest msg/event and send that to new subs.

 Used Spring Data JPA(Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate), Lombok, Rest Repositories(Exposing Spring Data repositories over REST via Spring Data REST) and MYSQL Driver dependencies.

 The dialect specifies the type of database used in hibernate so that hibernate generate appropriate type of SQL statements.
 For connecting any hibernate application with the database, it is required to provide the configuration of SQL dialect.